Santō Kyōden: Kyōden and the Yoshiwara

 Santō Kyōden's first marriage was to Okiku (or Kikuzono) in February 1790.
 According to Jane Devitt, professor of Japan/Australia relations at the University of Melbourne, Kyōden "married Okiku who completed her indenture at the Ogiya in the Yoshiwara in the winter of 1789."
 Prior to their marriage in 1786, Kyōden began referring to Okiku by name within his works which he continued to do up until Okiku's death.
-It is estimated that in 1790 when they got married, Okiku was somewhere between the ages of twenty-six to twenty-nine.
-However, their marriage was short-lived as not even four years after their marriage Okiku died.
+It is estimated that in 1790, when they got married, Okiku was somewhere between the ages of twenty-six to twenty-nine.
+However, their marriage, was short-lived, as not even four years after their marriage Okiku died.
 There are varying accounts as to the cause of her death.
 Devitt claims her death was caused by a blood clot, but, Adam Kern claims she had a stroke and that is it not known if the stroke was caused by a blood clot or by trauma.
 It is believed that Okiku passed on in late 1793 and because he was still grieving, Kyōden didn't publish anything in 1795 (he had published works in 1794, but it is believed that he had already finished working on them prior to her death.).
-Kyokutei Bakin wrote about Kyōden's experinece leading up to Okiku's death.
+Kyokutei Bakin wrote about Kyōden's experience leading up to Okiku's death.
 According to Bakin, Kyōden was unable to bear seeing his wife in pain and so he instead spent his days at the Yoshiwara where he eventually met his second wife.
 The is debate as to whether Kyōden was a faithful husband, but as Devitt claims whether he was or wasn't he "did not marry again for seven years."
 According to Bakin, Okiku wasn't the prettiest woman, but she was a "model wife."
 After their marriage, Kyōden had depicted Okiku not as a courtesan, but as his wife and according to Kern "every source indicates [their marriage] was a blithe union."